-If you are considering requesting an Investigation Committee to consider your case or you already have a date for a hearing before an Investigation Committee, please contact one of the solicitors on the Medic Assistance Scheme for expert advice on your position.
+If you are considering requesting a GMC Investigation Committee to consider your case, or you already have a hearing listed before a GMC Investigation Committee, please contact us for independent legal advice.

-If you have been asked by the GMC to consider offering undertakings or you think this may be a route worth considering please contact one of the solicitors on the MedicAssistanceScheme for expert GMC legal advice on your position.
+If you have been asked by the GMC to consider undertakings or you think this may be a route worth considering, please contact us for expert GMC legal advice.

-To find out more about the GMC use the menu above or the following links:
+To find out more about how we can help you with the GMC use the menu above or the following links:

-To find out more about the GMC use the menu above or the
+To find out more about how we can help you with the GMC use the menu above or the

-To find out more about the GMC use the following links:
+To find out more about how we can help you with the GMC use the following links:

 To find out

-more about the GMC use the following links:
+more about how we can help you with the GMC use the following links:

 - Background to the GMC